Bahari95/pyrefiga/README.md

 **pyrefiga** is a simulation and r-adaptive mesh refinement library based on Isogeometric Analysis (IGA).

+## License

+This project is licensed under the [GNU GPL v3.0](LICENSE), as it includes and modifies code from the original [simplines](https://github.com/ratnania/simplines) library.

+© 2025 Mustapha Bahari.
+See the LICENSE file for more details.

 **Modifications in this version were made, including:**